matheusvxf/matheusvxf.github.io/README.md

 A Github Pages template for academic websites.

-# Change Tabs
+## Change Tabs
+* To include/remove tabs modify the file _data/navigation.yml

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.